Allied Health & Sciences

 Graduates of the program find jobs in a variety of health care settings, such as: hospitals, extended care facilities, home health care agencies, state and federal health-related facilities, the armed services, private duty nursing, and in physician and dentist office settings.

-The Practical Nursing Program is accredited by the National League for Nursing Accrediting Commission, Inc., 3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326, 404-975-5000, www.nlnac.org and is approved by the Pennsylvania State Board of Nursing.
+The Practical Nursing program is accredited by the Accreditation Commission for Education in Nursing, Inc., 3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326, 404-975-5000, http://www.acenursing.org and is approved by the Pennsylvania State Board of Nursing.

 The graduate of the Practical Nursing Program will: